Rumbling again, Thomas Rawls leads Seattle past Detroit 26-6

 Rawls capped his night with a 4-yard touchdown run that gave Seattle a 19-6 lead.
 He was the first player with at least 150 yards rushing in a playoff game since Lynch's performance against the Packers.

 While Rawls did the grunt work, Richardson filled the highlight reel with a trio of catches.
-None was better than his 4-yard touchdown in the second quarter to give Seattle a 7-0 lead.
+None was better than his 2-yard touchdown in the second quarter to give Seattle a 7-0 lead.

+''I didn't know that I had it until I got it, honestly,'' Richardson said.

 Richardson went horizontal reaching out with his left hand to cradle the pass as he was being interfered with by Tavon Wilson.
 What wasn't called on the play was Richardson's right hand yanking on the facemask of Wilson as he reached to make the catch.